bitwiseworks/python-os2/Doc/reference/datamodel.rst

             pair: singleton; tuple
             pair: empty; tuple

          The items of a tuple are arbitrary Python objects.
 Tuples of two or more items are formed by comma-separated lists of expressions.
 A tuple of one item (a 'singleton') can be formed by affixing a comma to an expression (an expression by itself does not create a tuple, since parentheses must be usable for grouping of expressions).
 An empty tuple can be formed by an empty pair of parentheses.

+      Bytes
+         .. index:: bytes, byte

+         A bytes object is an immutable array.
+The items are 8-bit bytes, represented by integers in the range 0 <= x < 256.
+Bytes literals (like ``b'abc'``) and the built-in :func:`bytes()` constructor can be used to create bytes objects.
+Also, bytes objects can be decoded to strings via the :meth:`~bytes.decode` method.

    Mutable sequences
       .. index::
          object: mutable sequence
          object: mutable
          pair: assignment; statement
-         single: delete
-         statement: del
          single: subscription
          single: slicing